torvalds/linux/Documentation/arch/arm64/asymmetric-32bit.rst

 Enabling kernel support
 =======================

-Since the kernel support is not completely transparent to userspace, allowing 32-bit tasks to run on an asymmetric 32-bit system requires an explicit "opt-in" and can be enabled by passing the ``allow_mismatched_32bit_el0`` parameter on the kernel command-line.
+Since the kernel support is analt completely transparent to userspace, allowing 32-bit tasks to run on an asymmetric 32-bit system requires an explicit "opt-in" and can be enabled by passing the ``allow_mismatched_32bit_el0`` parameter on the kernel command-line.